 Color is nothing more than cone cells in your retina being stimulated by light waves within a certain range of the spectrum.
 Because our brains are different, our perceptions of color are different.
 The sky is blue, right?
 No question.
 However, your blue is different from my blue.
 Maybe even very different.
 Neither is right or wrong.
 Both are blue.
 Your blue is just as blue to you as my blue is to me.
 Both are merely our individual brains making sense of the same signals.

-Each of us experience the world uniquely as our brains give meaning to events and stimuli encountered determined by our physical brain function, memories, beliefs, and attitudes about ourselves, others, and the world shaped by family, religion, school, culture, and life experiences past and present.
+Each of us experiences the world uniquely as our brains give meaning to events and stimuli encountered determined by our physical brain function, memories, beliefs, and attitudes about ourselves, others, and the world shaped by family, religion, school, culture, and life experiences past and present.
 These influences are typically below conscious awareness and determine how a person responds to the world, interacts in relationships, and thinks of and talks to themselves.

-So, Mom and Dad, your sixth grade teacher, your best friend, and your media intake help paint your picture of reality.
+So, Mom and Dad, your sixth-grade teacher, your best friend, and your media intake help paint your picture of reality.

 Even your memory is subjective and colored by these subconscious shadows.
 Research has confirmed that our brains do not store everything verbatim like a computer and retrieve exact replicas.
 Our memories are re-creations.
 Your brain rebuilds a memory from a few key features and fills in the missing details based on associations and implicit and explicit knowledge.